Paul Foster (singer): Background

 Paul Foster was born on July 12, 1920, in Grand Cane, Louisiana, to Thomas and Lillie Williams Foster.
 As a young child, he sang in the family group ('The Fosters', which consisted of Paul and his six sisters: Jannie Mae, Hattie Mae, Ola Mae, Anna Mae, Midloise, and Patrice).
 Paul had one brother, Mitchell "Mitch" Foster.
 When he was 16, he joined the 'Hurricane Bluff Spiritual Gospel Singers'.

 Early career

 During the Second World War he served in the army at Fort Ord, California. and afterwards moved to Oakland, California.
 He brought his family: wife, Mary and children, Esther, Mary, Paul, Jr., Thomas and Barbara Ann to live with him.
-Here he joined and recorded with the 'Rising Stars'.
+Here he joined and recorded with the 'Rising Stars' on the Berkeley-based Pacific label.
 Foster also sang with 'The Paramounts' and the 'Golden Harps'.
 After the death of his father in 1948 he joined 'Golden Echoes'.
 With this group he recorded for Specialty Recordings, for which he would later record with the Soul Stirrers.
 After only a few months he joined the 'Houston All-Stars'.